Table of Contents

 They are more popular because of their rarity in Himalayan varieties.

-Since they are a combination of the Persian and the Siamese cat breeds, they're inevitably similar personality-wise.
+Since they combine the Persian and the Siamese cat breeds, they're inevitably similar personality-wise.

 The Himalayan is generally more active and playful; thus, their admiration for physical contact and affection, such as receiving petting and grooming from their humans.